beckym223/manual_work/E6_long_edited.md

 indexes for outputs of IF investment goods.
 Greenwood et al. employ a price index for consumption to deflate the output of all
-29 The production possibility frontier was introduced into productivity measurement by Jorgenson (1996 pp. 27-  28).
-30 Services of durable goods to governments and house- holds are included in both inputs and outputs.

 ### ---Economics-2001-0-20.txt---